noah-schechter/docs/pages/docs/metadata.md

 Atlos takes safety seriously.
 To ensure investigators’ safety, every incident must have a sensitivity value.
 We use this value to communicate media’s sensitivity to investigators before they view it, because researchers are less likely to be traumatized by graphic content when they know what to expect.
 If content is graphic, we also display a clickthrough to further prevent inadvertent exposures.

 Sensitivity options include:
-- **Not Sensitive—** Nothing is potentially graphic or sensitive in the source material of the incident
+- **Not Sensitive—** Nothing is potentially graphic or sensitive in the incident's source material.
 - **Personal Information Visible—** The incident’s source material includes information that could be used to identify individuals.
-For example, if a video of a potential human rights violation is shot from a window of an apartment, the video could be used to geolocate the apartment.
-In repressive states, this can lead to the individuals filming the incident to be punished severely by the local administration as the people living in the apartment were most likely the people who filmed the incident.
-Publishing the material further might pose a danger for the individuals’ privacy or safety.
+For example, if a video of a potential human rights violation is filmed from a window of an apartment, the video could be used to geolocate the apartment.
+In repressive states, this can lead to witnesses facing retribution by their government.
+Publishing or publicizing the source material might pose a danger for the individuals’ safety.
 - **Graphic Violence—** The incident’s source material contains potentially distressing material.
 Viewer discretion is advised.
 - **Deleted by Source—** The incident’s source material has been deleted by the source.
 - **Deceptive or Misleading—** The incident’s source material includes information that has been found to be deceptive.
+The incident might be a deepfake or manufactured evidence of a false flag operation.

 ## Tags
 Tags are used for grouping incidents.
 To add a new tag, type a new label and press **Enter** in the tag search bar.